Get a free download of one of the world's most chill video games

 Alto's Odyssey, and its precursor Alto's Adventure, have long been known for their calming music, hypnotic gameplay and generally soothing vibes.
 Some users have reported that the games have helped fight anxiety and panic attacks or provided comfort while in the hospital recovering from illness or injury.
-Since the global community is in the midst of such a stressful time due to the outbreak of coronavirus COVID-19, the creator of the two Alto games have made both titles available to download for free across all Apple devices through the end of the day on Tuesday, March 24.
+Since the global community is in the midst of such a stressful time due to the coronavirus outbreak, the creator of the two Alto games has made both Alto titles available to download for free across all Apple devices through the end of the day on Tuesday, March 24.

 You can download the games here:

-iPhone, iPad, Apple TV: Alto's Odyssey | Alto's Adventure
+iPhone, iPad, Apple TV: Alto's Odyssey, Alto's Adventure

-Mac: Alto's Odyssey | Alto's Adventure
+Mac: Alto's Odyssey, Alto's Adventure

 The games typically cost $4.99.
 Buying one of the titles on iPhone, iPad or Apple TV gets you access to all three platforms.
 However, buying the games on the Mac App Store is usually a separate charge.
 Through the end of the day on Tuesday, you can get both games for free in both places.